March 25, 7 pm | Minda Harts in Conversation with Tianna Mañón

 Jane Plitt stumbled on the name “Martha Matilda Harper” and the fact that she was the first woman member of the Rochester Chamber of Commerce.
 Yet the Chamber knew nothing about her.
 Ultimately, Plitt spent six years criss-crossing the United States and Canada piecing together Harper’s forgotten business and human achievements.

-Jane Plitt is the author of three books about Martha Matilda Harper, most recently, Martha Matilda Harper and the American Dream: How One Woman Changed the Face of American Business (Syracuse University Press, 2000), a biography of the first woman member of the Rochester Chamber of Commerce.
+Jane Plitt is the author of three books about Martha Matilda Harper, including Martha the Hairpreneur: From Servant to Business Empress and Martha Matilda Harper and the American Dream: How One Woman Changed the Face of American Business.
 Prior to becoming a visiting scholar at the University of Rochester, Plitt led a 12-person business marketing and economic development firm that earned her recognition as Small Business Advocate by the U. S. Small Business Administration, and won the Small Businessperson of the Year in 1986.
-Jane has been widely published in business, national and local publications, including The Wall Street Journal, Chicago’s Sun Times, Rochester’s Democrat and Chronicle, Sarasota’s Herald-Tribune, and History News.
+Plitt has been published widely in business, national and local publications, including The Wall Street Journal, Chicago’s Sun Times, Rochester’s Democrat and Chronicle, Sarasota’s Herald-Tribune, and History News.
 Plitt has been a life-long advocate for civil rights and was the National Organization for Women’s first Executive Director.